 I’ve now completed my translation to English and port of the game to TRS-80 MC-10.
 I’ve also completed playing the game.
 But of course I cheated by playing it from the inside (code side) out, and not as it really should be played.
 I look forward to Jason's account of slogging it through in a proper player's way.
 It’s a complex adventures with lots of subtleties and has been and will be challenging for him.
 Here’s a video with me demonstrating a bit of the start of the game (an early version of my port with some of the translation still rough):

-Jason Dyer was stuck for a while on the main decks of the ship.
-I had figured out from the code that the main puzzle there was to hear a message from a pile of skeletons, which indicated that the player must PRAY or say AMEN over all the skeletons on the ship.
+Jason was stuck for a while on the main decks of the ship.
+I had figured out from the code that the main puzzle there was to hear a message from a pile of skeletons, which indicates that the player must PRAY or say AMEN over all the skeletons on the ship.
 Then the player would be allowed to interact with those skeletons without being chucked off the ship by the disturbed spirits of the dead sailors (its a neat narrative idea).

 If you just looked at those skeletons you would get a message telling you they were, as Jason nicely put it "seething with angry spirits".
 But if you looked at them after saying AMEN" over their remains they would be described as "sleeping peacefully".
 Then you could SEARCH or MOVE them.
 These are actually different VERBS in terms of their effects, although they both accomplish the same end of revealing hidden items.
 You need to do this to find needed keys that allow you to proceed to the lower levels of the ship.